 If you start with these simple techniques, you’ll build up a solid portfolio of external links from quality sources.
 Read this insightful article about link building tactics if you want to know even more.

 4. Leveraging SEO plugins and tools

 Don’t worry, you don’t have to do everything on your own.
-There are several WordPress plugins and tools available to assist in your SEO efforts.
-They can help with a lot; from creating your sitemaps to identifying content optimization opportunities.
+There are several WordPress plugins and tools available that can help you with your SEO efforts; from creating your sitemaps to identifying content optimization opportunities.

 Consider utilizing any of these popular SEO plugins and tools to amplify your rankings and website visibility: